-Canaccord Genuity's US segment includes institutional sales and trading, investment banking and research activities.
-This division serves its clients through offices in Boston, New York, San Francisco, Houston, Chicago, Nashville, Washington and Minneapolis.
-The US operations also expanded its global equity sales and trading team over the past few years, which includes the Electronic Trading Group, the Sales & Trading team, and the International Equities Group.
+Canaccord Genuity Capital Markets' US segment includes institutional sales and trading, advisory fees, investment banking and research activities.
+This division serves its clients through offices in Boston, New York, San Francisco, Chicago, Nashville, and Minneapolis.
+The US operations also has an extensive global equity sales and trading team which includes an electronic trading group, the Sales & Trading team, and the International Equities Group.
+The US expanded its advisory business in fiscal 2019 with the acquisition of Petsky Prunier in Q4/19.